J0K3R-Joel/BotBall_Library/doc/Folder_Paths.md

 On the other hand there is another file inside the base folder structure called `project.manifest`.
 In here you are able to find which programming language is linked to the user's name (`{user_name}`)

+You can upload your own files for a user when going into the user base folder.
+Therefor you need to paste your files into `./bin` and `./src` (paste it into both folders, so no potential errors are able to occur).
+This makes you able to implement your own (python) files and classes.

 ---

 Every user that exists is also written down in: